Boating Accident Lawyer

-At the Law Offices of Jeffrey S. Glassman in Boston, boating accidents are one of our practice areas.
+At the Jeffrey Glassman Injury Lawyers in Boston, boating accidents are one of our practice areas.
 Our attorneys have the skills and experience to handle your boating accident case and recover maximum compensation for your injuries for you and your family.

 Our attorneys know all too well how a boating accident can upend your life.
 Our team of caring and compassionate attorneys will work tirelessly to get you the relief you need to move forward.
 We work on cases on a contingency fee basis, so there’s no out-of-pocket costs unless we’re able to recover money for you.

 Our boating accident attorneys are uniquely equipped to handle all types of boating accident cases.
 Whether your boating accident involved a drunk or otherwise negligent boat operator, a defective boat or boating equipment, or a jet ski or water-skiing accident, our attorneys are ready to roll up their sleeves and fight for you.
 We have successfully handled all types of boating accident and injury cases throughout Massachusetts.

 If you’ve been injured in a boating accident, contact a personal injury attorney as soon as possible.
 Any delays could hamper your case and prevent you from obtaining a full and fair recovery from all responsible parties.Jeffrey Glassman Injury Lawyers Can Help with Your Boating Accident Case

 With more than 20 years of experience in personal injury law, the Jeffrey Glassman Injury Lawyers has been on the winning end of a wide variety of boating accident claims, including those involving:

 - Commercial boats